 - Support clients as they work through financial challenges and opportunities

-Often mistaken for the Financial Counseling Clinic, the Student Loan Education Office is a financial resource for all Iowa State University students.
+Often mistaken for the Financial Counseling Clinic, the Office of Student Financial Success is a financial resource for all Iowa State University students.

-The mission of the Student Loan Education Office is to reduce Iowa State University students' loan debt and improve the overall financial health of Iowa State University students through education and understanding of how to finance their higher education.
+The mission of the Office of Student Financial Success is to reduce Iowa State University students' loan debt and improve the overall financial health of Iowa State University students through education and understanding of how to finance their higher education.

-Located in Beardshear Hall, the Student Loan Education Office advises Iowa State students one-on-one to help make managing money easier.
+Located in Beardshear Hall, the Office of Student Financial Success advises Iowa State students one-on-one to help make managing money easier.
 Topics include but are not limited to: